NSSAC/cascade_analytics_public/README.md

 For the TN and VA networks, an HPC cluster was used.

-### Generating machine learning features and aggregated visualizations
+### Generating machine learning features and visualizations of network properties
-Machine learning-ready tables, as well as some network property visualizations, can be calculated for real network measure data.
+Machine learning-ready tables as well as some network property visualizations can be calculated for real network measure data.
-* Real network measures calculated from the VA network.
+* Network measures calculated for the VA network.
 See ``./examples/aggregated_properties``.
-* Code that generates ML-tables and visualizations for aggregated property files, along with script to execute code that utilizes the given network measure files.
+* Code that generates ML-tables and visualizations for aggregated property files.
 See ``./feature_extraction``.

 ### Galen
 Modify as necessary